bafonins/go-slow-http/README.md

 ### Execute
 The tool comes with a set of inline parameters that can be passed to the program.
 These are:
 ```
   -a bool
-      Take all resources available automatically (default not used)
+      Take all resources available automatically
   -ap string
     	The file name with varius User-Agent headers.
 Is optional (default "agents.txt")
   -c uint
     	The number of connections to establish with the victim (default 5)
   -d uint
     	The duration of the attack in seconds (default 600)
+  -pa string
+    	The address of the proxy server [host:port]
+  -ppw string
+    	The password for the proxy auth
+  -proxy bool
+    	Use sock5 proxy
+  -pu string
+    	The username for the proxy auth
   -s string
     	The address of the victim (default "http://localhost:8080")
   -t uint
     	The time between sending packets in every active connection in seconds (default 10)
 ```

 For example, running `./slow-http -s http://localhost:8080 -t 5 -d 600 -c 1000` will try to create 1000 tcp connections to the localhost:8080, send packets to each active connection every 5 seconds and will last for 10 minutes.
+To use proxy specify the `-proxy -pa 'proxy server'` flags and credentials if necessary.

 The tool was tested on Apache web server and Tomcat with standard configuration of the server.